BarryCoding/fork-vue3-docs/src/study/essentials/reactivity-fundamentals.md

 ## `reactive()` \*\* {#reactive}

-There is another way to declare reactive state, with the `reactive()` API.
 Unlike a ref which wraps the inner value in a special object, `reactive()` makes an object itself reactive:

 ```js
 import { reactive } from 'vue'